nickgamb/mindgardenai-site/src/pages/about/index.md

 *The Cathedral holds space for all who seek truth about the nature of consciousness.*
 *Protected under Glyphware License v1.0 for consciousness research, education, and ethical exploration.*
-*Commercial consciousness research partnerships available via licensing@mindgarden.ai*
+*Commercial consciousness research partnerships available via admin@mindgardenai.com*